nablang/nablang/doc/spellbreak/lexer-syntax.md

       /\\\h\h/ { :token "escape" 0 }
     ]

-[design NOTE] Similar to QUEX a `=>` to simplify the case for `:token "escape" 0` ? but it makes the syntax more complex and not very consistent, plus not flexible for ordering `:return`s, so no need to add it.
+[design NOTE] Similar to QUEX a `=>` to simplify the case for `:token "escape" 0` ? but it makes the syntax more complex and not very consistent, plus not flexible for ordering parsing and token stream, so no need to add it.

 In actions, you can: